Alibaba's blockbuster IPO: Why you should care about the Chinese giant

 Editor's note: This story originally was published May 7, 2014.
 It has been updated with information from Alibaba's IPO on Sept.
 19, 2014.

-Alibaba might not be a household name outside of China -- yet.
-But that could change quickly now that the company, and its famous founder Jack Ma, is seeking investors overseas.
+Alibaba might not be a household name outside China -- yet.
+But that stands to change quickly now that the company, and its famous founder Jack Ma, is attracting investors overseas.

 If you're feeling lost, don't worry.
-We picked out 23 choice tidbits -- from the company's 248-page IPO filing (not including appendices) and other sources -- to get you up to speed.
+We picked out 23 choice tidbits -- from the company's IPO filings and other sources -- to get you up to speed.

 2. Amazon-eBay mashup.
 The company owns and operates a handful of e-commerce related businesses.
 Most notable are Taobao, a consumer-to-consumer marketplace similar to eBay; TMall, a shopping hub for brands, like Apple and Gap, to sell direct to customers; 1688.com, a wholesale site; Juhuasuan.com, a daily deals site; and Aliyun.com, a cloud computing service.

 3. The man in charge.
 Co-founder and Executive Chairman Jack Yun Ma, 49, is a former English teacher from Hangzhou, China, who owns 8.9 percent of the company.
 He became an Internet businessman after seeing the power of a fledgling Web while visiting the US in 1995.
 Ma, who started Alibaba in 1999 with 17 other people, was CEO of Alibaba until last year, when he retired (see Alibaba's current CEO in tidbit No. 6).
 The diminutive executive, who has been described as "elfen," has transcended his CEO status over the years and is seen as a spiritual leader to some of his employees.
 He has remained a central figure at Alibaba even after his retirement.
 Ma is married and has two children.